AdoPiSoft-Plugins/mini-browser/README.md

 ==========================
 * Initial release
 * Access your modem/router admin remotely
-* Compatible with AdoPiSoft v4.1.3
+* Compatible with AdoPiSoft v4.1.3 and up